telerik/blazor-docs/components/window/actions.md

 To define action buttons, populate the `WindowActions` tag of the Window with `WindowAction` instances.

+## Action Parameters

 Action buttons expose the following properties:

 * `Name` - the name of the action.
 Can be one of the built-in actions (see above), or a custom action name.
 * `Hidden` - a boolean property indicating whether the action button is rendered.
-Do not use for `Minimize` and `Maximize` actions - the Window manages their visibility internallty, based on the component state.
+Do not use for `Minimize` and `Maximize` actions - the Window manages their visibility internally, based on the component state.
 Check the example below for a possible alternative.
-* `OnClick` - event handler so you can respond to custom action clicks.
+* `OnClick` - event handler to respond to custom action clicks.
 * `Icon` - the CSS class name of the icon that will be rendered.
-You can use the [Telerik font icons]({%slug general-information/font-icons%}) directly, or your own font icon font class.
+Use with the [Telerik font icons]({%slug general-information/font-icons%}) directly, or set your own font icon class.
-* `Title` - the `title` attribute of the action button.
+* `Title` - the `title` HTML attribute of the action button.

+## Built-in Actions

 >caption The built-in actions of a Window